nfoert/circles/README.md

 python manage.py runserver
 ```

 Navigate to `http://127.0.0.1:8000/admin` in your browser.
 Log in using the credentials for your new super user and find the server info section.
 Configure the ip to be `http://127.0.0.1:8000` and the server name to be whatever you like.
 I recommend making the name what you're planning on your domain to be.
+Ensure you set the checkbox for Production to `False`.

 Everything *should* be working.
 Locally at least.